wireless-road/detector/README.md

 make
 ```

-Build Tracker:
+Build Detector:
 ```
 cd your/workspace/raspbian
-cd tracker
+cd detector
 make
 ```

 ### Usage

-Tracker requires the model and label file be downloaded to the rpib3+ separately.
+Detector requires the model and label file be downloaded to the rpib3+ separately.
 Setup a
 deployment directory and download the model zip file like this:
 ```
 # on the target rpi3b+
-cd your/deployment/dir/tracker
+cd your/deployment/dir/detector
 mkdir models
 cd models
 wget http://storage.googleapis.com/download.tensorflow.org/models/tflite/coco_ssd_mobilenet_v1_1.0_quant_2018_06_29.zip
 unzip coco_ssd_mobilenet_v1_1.0_quant_2018_06_29.zip
 cd ..
-# copy your tracker executable from your cross compile machine to here.
+# copy your detector executable from your cross compile machine to here.
 ```

-This is how you invoke tracker:
+This is how you invoke detector:
 ```
-tracker -?qrutdfwhbyesml [output]
+detector -?qrutdfwhbyesml [output]
 version: 0.5

   where: